The Guide to Outbound Sales in 2021

 Outbound sales refers to the process and activities that sales reps undertake when they initiate contact with a lead whose interest in the company is unknown.

-The entire premise of outbound sales is that it’s dependent upon sales reps being the ones to initiate contact and gauge and/or generate interest.
 In contrast, other approaches to sales (like inbound, which we’ll discuss in the next section) typically begin with the lead being the one to initiate contact.

 We mentioned it earlier, but it bears repeating — outbound selling gets a particularly bad reputation in the sales world.
 Almost nobody likes to do it.
 In fact, most sales professionals stay as far away from outbound sales as possible.